Xanthorrhoea: Description

 The dead "trunk" of Xanthorrhoea is a hollow ring of accumulated leaf bases.
 Nutrient transport was via vascular bundles that run down the centre.
 The parenchymatous tissue is decomposed.

 All species in the genus are perennials and have a secondary thickening meristem in the stem.
 Many, but not all, species develop an above ground stem.
 The stem may take up to twenty years to emerge.
 Plants begin as a crown of rigid grass-like leaves, the caudex slowly growing beneath.
 The main stem or branches continue to develop beneath the crown.
 This is rough-surfaced, built from accumulated leaf-bases around the secondarily thickened trunk.
 The trunk is sometimes unbranched, some species will branch if the growing point is damaged, and others naturally grow numerous branches.

 Flowers are borne on a long spike above a bare section called a scape; the total length can be over three to four metres long in some species.
 Flowering occurs in a distinct period, which varies for each species, and often stimulated by bushfire.
 Fires will burn the leaves and blacken the trunk, but the plant survives as the dead leaves around the stem serve as insulation against the heat of a wildfire.

 The rate of growth of Xanthorrhoea is slow.
 Some species grow slowly (0.8–6 cm in height per year), but increase their rate of growth in response to season and rainfall.

 After the initial establishment phase, the rate of growth varies widely from species to species.
 Thus, while a 5 m member of the fastest-growing Xanthorrhoea may be 200 years old, a member of a more slowly growing species of equal height may have aged to 600 years.
-Many xanthorrhoeas only flower for the first time when they are 100 or more years old.